 Spartanburg is a medium-sized city located in the state of South Carolina.
 With a population of 37,867 people and 35 constituent neighborhoods, Spartanburg is the 11th largest community in South Carolina.

-Spartanburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spartanburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Spartanburg is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Spartanburg who work in office and administrative support (13.33%), sales jobs (11.87%), and food service (7.56%).

 The percentage of people in Spartanburg who are college-educated is somewhat higher than the average US community of 21.84%: 27.78% of adults in Spartanburg have at least a bachelor's degree.